 Choosing a room to install your air cooled ice machine is more complicated than finding the most convenient place.
-Ice makers, like nearly all electrical appliances, give off heat.
-Installing an ice maker in a room that doesn’t have proper ventilation means heat can build and raise an ice machine’s operating temperature (the temperature directly around your unit).
-If heat continually builds, it can leave you with an ice machine not making enough ice.
+Whether you are installing a used commercial ice maker at your Chicago business or a new one, all ice makers, give off heat.
+Installing a high volume ice machine in a room that doesn’t have proper ventilation means heat can build and raise an ice machine’s operating temperature (the temperature directly around your unit).
+If heat continually builds, it can leave you with a broken ice maker or an industrial ice cube maker not making enough ice.

 Don’t Feed the Fire!

 Ideally, many restaurant owners want to install their commercial ice machines in the kitchen – and why wouldn’t they?
 It makes a lot of sense that the ice supply should be near the food preparation area but doing this has repercussions.
 Installing your ice machine in the kitchen means it’s sharing space with other heat-generating appliances such as your oven, stove, and heat lamps.
 Kitchens also have other heat-generating refrigeration equipment like soda fountains, freezers, and refrigerated prep stations.
 Altogether, that adds up to a lot of heat.

 Ovens and stoves may work just fine in warmer temperatures, but any Ice maker machine is going to have a very tough time operating in those conditions.
 Ice machines make ice by transferring the heat in the water to the surrounding environment until it reaches freezing point.
 When a room is too hot, an ice machine works harder to cool water down – which consequently generates even more heat from the unit.
 This cycle of events will severely drop your ice production rate to over 40% if left unchecked.

 How Much Heat Can an Air Cooled Ice Machine Produce?